 Lower per-night cost

-For two nights or more, a furnished apartment usually beats a comparable downtown hotel — and direct booking drops the 15–20% OTA service fee entirely.
+For two nights or more, a furnished apartment usually beats a comparable downtown hotel — and direct booking skips the OTA platform markup entirely.

 Walk, don’t park